Location

 place_id StringThe unique place identifier of the location.

-street_number_short StringThe column's shortened street building number value.
+street_number_short StringThe location's shortened street building number value.

 type ColumnType!The column's type.